- Swelling, bruising, or bleeding

 - Long-term impact from forces like running or other forms of exercise

-The most common cause of avulsion fractures is putting too much stress on the bones in the ankle, hip, or elbow, especially during sports or exercise.
-Avulsion fractures might be more common if your bones are already weakened or under pressure from training, repetitive tasks, or other intense physical activity.
+The most common types of avulsion fracture come from putting too much stress on the bones in the ankle, hip, or elbow, especially during sports or exercise.
+Avulsion fractures are more common in children or if your bones are already weakened or under pressure from training, repetitive tasks, or other intense physical activity.

 If your doctor thinks that you have an avulsion fracture, they will do a physical exam and ask you questions.
 Some of these questions can include: